lunfardo314/lunfardo314.github.io/txdocs/base.md

 # Base data elements

-Transaction is defined and validated at the low, the byte level.
-Number of high level concepts, such as data types, is very limited.
-Certain data elements, however, have special meaning and we will describe it here.
+Transaction is defined and validated at the byte level.
+Number of high level concepts, such as byte arrays interpreted as particular data types, is very limited.
+Certain data elements, however, have special meaning, and we will describe it here.

 ## Ledger time (timestamp)
+*Ledger time* is similar to the _block height_, however it intentionally uses semantics of the timescale.
-*Ledger time* consists of values *slot* and *tick*.
+The ledger time consists of values *slot* and *tick*.
 Each slot has 128 ticks.
 At genesis, *slot = 0* and *tick=0*

 Maximum possible *slot* value is $2^{32}-1$.
 Maximum enforced *tick* value is 127.

-In Proxima, each transaction and each UTXO has *number of ticks from genesis*:
+In Proxima, each transaction and each UTXO has the number of ticks from genesis:
 $$
 numberOfTicksSinceGenesis = slots \times 128 + tick
 $$

-In Go the *LedgerTime* is defined the following way:
+In Go the ledger time is defined the following way:
 ```go
 type (
    Slot       uint32